 Boston Marital Therapy

-Even if couples do extensive amounts of reading, podcast listening, personal therapy, and try to change the relationship on their own, they may still struggle to make meaningful shifts due to how incredibly difficult it is to change long standing patterns, triggers, and communication without external help.
+Even if couples do extensive amounts of reading, podcast listening, personal therapy, and try to improve the relationship on their own, they may still struggle to make meaningful shifts due to how difficult it is to change long standing patterns, triggers, automatic reactions, and communication without external help.
 In the context of the therapeutic space, a well trained couples therapist is able to attune to both partners, understand and quickly assess the dynamics at play, and guide couples to regulate their reactions and respond differently to one another in real time.